messysoup/NomNom/README.md

 A clone of the Nom Nom Calculator comparing Nom Nom food to other popular bands.

-All images, trademarks, and copyright bgit
+All images, trademarks, and copyright are property of their original owners.